Health and Safety

 On successful completion of this REHIS award candidates can then take the next step to booking their CITB Health, Safety & Environment test.

-This course includes a 1 day REHIS Health and Safety Course, CITB Test and CSCS Labourer’s card.
+This course includes a 1 day REHIS Health and Safety Course, CITB Test (candidates will need to pay CSCS directly for the physical card once evidence of course completion as been sent).

 Risk assessment (3 hours, £30)